codewithmutahir/codewithmutahir/README.md

 <h1 align="center">Hi 👋, I'm Mutahir hussain</h1>
-<h3 align="center">Experienced WordPress & Web Developer with a passion for crafting exceptional digital experiences.
-With over 2 years of hands-on experience, I've had the privilege of working on numerous projects and web applications, honing my skills in front-end and back-end development, as well as mastering various technologies and frameworks.</h3>
+<h3 align="center">Experienced WordPress & MERN Developer with a passion for crafting exceptional digital experiences.
+With over 3+ years of hands-on experience, I've had the privilege of working on numerous projects and web applications, honing my skills in front-end and back-end development, as well as mastering various technologies and frameworks.</h3>

-- 🌱 I’m currently learning **MERN(Mongodb,express,react,node.js)**

 - 👨‍💻 All of my projects are available at [https://github.com/codewithmutahir](https://github.com/codewithmutahir)

 - 💬 Ask me about **your development queries & and confusions**

-- 📫 How to reach me **mutharsoomro13@gmail.com**
+- 📫 How to reach me **info@mutahir.qzz.io**

 -  😄 Pronouns: **he/him**